 In order to prevent erroneous triggers in bot automations we must ensure, or at least significantly minimize, the occurrence of false positives.

 Assume a bot's monitor automation sends a closing order to the broker if the position return percentage is greater than 50%.
 The trigger here is the value of the return percentage, which is determined by comparing the mark price to the initial premium.

 If bots used the broker-defined mark (i.e., mid price), the closing order would be sent as soon as the mid-price approached the 50% return value.
 But prices are not static, and they don't move linearly.
 Instead, price moves above, below, and around 50%.

-To combat this, bots use the Option Alpha Mark, or what we like to call the pessimistic mid.
+To combat this, the decision for calculating a positions premium change uses the Option Alpha Mark, or what we like to call the pessimistic mid.

 The primary components of each calculation are the mark25 and mark75 which represents the bid price + 25% of the spread width and the bid price + 75% of the spread width, respectively.